-Every Friday night, Jon and a panel of comedians, actors, journalists, and some of the many, many famous Friends of the Pod will break down the week’s biggest news and deal with whatever bullshit came flying over the transom in our broken, insane political nightmare factory.
-Plus it’s produced by a former head writer for The Office, Lee Eisenberg!
-So it’s got that kind of a vibe too.
-There will be rants!
-Games!
-Bad impressions!
+Each week, former Obama speechwriter Jon Lovett and a panel of comedians, actors, journalists, and some of the many, many famous Friends of the Pod appear before a live audience to break down the week’s biggest news and make fun of whatever bullshit came out of our insane political nightmare factory.
 Quizzes!
-Dramatic Readings!
+Impressions!
 Shouting at cable news clips!
-And everyone’s favorite: nuanced discussion!
+And everyone’s favorite: nuanced discussion.
+New episodes every Saturday.

 Shea Serrano joins to talk about everything from the impact of protests on sports to the best James Bond movies.
 Josh Gondelman judges the monologue and has some lovely analogies.
 And Alice Wetterlund stops by along with a special guest with a tell-all book of her own.

 Emily Heller returns for our July 4th episode and agrees NOT to discuss gardening.
 Hari Kondabolu joins to talk about Hollywood's response to mounting protests, from voice casting on the Simpsons to the defense of hacky stand up.
 Epidemiologist Dr. Anne W. Rimoin explains the latest on mounting cases of coronavirus and what happens next.